suipotryot/django-saas-userdb/README.md

 Note: For any user with no database configured for him, it will fallback to 'default' database.

+The database file must be separated from settings file (to be easlily updated).
+If you want to use the command *add_database*, you also need to have the flag "###ADD_DATABASE" in this file (see example below).
-An example of database configuration in your settings (following previous example):
+An example of database file (following previous example):
 ```
 DATABASES = {
     # The default database